-Since 2016, the reduction in the volume contributed by treatment before storage (by ANDRA) has applied to short-lived VLLW and to packages sent by Centraco, where applicable.
-It includes the reduction in volume resulting from treatment before storage (the case of super-compacted waste).
+Since 2016, the reduction in the volume contributed by treatment before storage (by ANDRA) has applied to VLLW-SL and to packages sent by Centraco, where applicable.
+It includes the reduction in volume resulting from treatment before storage (the case of supercompacted waste).

-For the indicator "Long-Lived High- and Intermediate-Level solid radioactive Waste" (HILW-LL), the packaging of the waste is taken into account in the calculation.
+For the indicator "long-lived high- and intermediate-level solid radioactive waste" (HILW-LL), the packaging of the waste is taken into account in the calculation.

-Given the technical constraints linked to processing operations, the packages are produced approximately ten years after the fuel has effectively generated waste.
-The indicator is thus an estimate that relies on the long existence of current practices of packaging of Long-Lived waste that projects the current packaging ratio into the near future (number of packages effectively created following the processing of one tonne of fuel).
+Given the technical constraints linked to processing operations, the packages are produced approximately 10 years after the fuel has effectively generated waste.
+The indicator is thus an estimate that relies on the long existence of current practices of packaging of long-lived waste that projects the current packaging ratio into the near future (number of packages effectively created following the processing of one tonne of fuel).
 This ratio essentially depends on the mixtures used to optimise the operations:

-- for waste generated directly by spent fuel: it is produced by factors from the National Inventory of Radioactive Materials and Waste carried out by the National Agency for Radioactive Waste Management (ANDRA); - for waste not generated directly from fuel (control rods, etc.) and for which an average lifespan of 10 years is assumed: it is produced on the basis of feedback.
+- for waste generated directly from spent fuel: it is produced through a combination of factors taken from the national inventory of radioactive materials and waste prepared by the French National Agency for Radioactive Waste Management - for waste not generated directly from fuel (control rods, etc.) and for which an average lifespan of 10 years is assumed: it is produced on the basis of feedback.